EarlGlynn/CharacterCount/README.md

 # CharacterCount

-Utilities to read text or binary files to produce frequency counts of all characters in a file from hex 00 to hex FF.
+Utilities to read text or binary files to produce frequency counts of all characters in a file.

 ## Character Count programs